|Correcting Magnetic Anomalies.

 you can also use landmarks that are shown on

-topographic maps or even the sun or stars.
+topographic maps or even the stars.
 However,

 this is much more complicated and requires extra